María José (singer)

-María José Loyola Anaya (born January 12, 1976), known professionally as María José is a Mexican singer, ballet and flamenco dancer, athlete and television personality.
-Her career started at age 15 when she joined the 90s famous Mexican band, Kabah as a vocalist.
-After leaving the band, in 2006, she continued her successful solo singing career and to date has released six studio albums.
+María José Loyola Anaya (born January 12, 1976), known professionally as María José, is a Mexican singer, ballerina, flamenco dancer, athlete and television personality.
+Her career started at age 15, in the 1990s, when she joined the Mexican band Kabah as a vocalist.
+After leaving the band in 2006, she continued on as a solo artist and has released six studio albums to date.

 Biography

-She has a B.A. in communications.
-She is well known and established within the music industry since she was part of a very popular pop-singing band in Mexico, Kabah, from the mid to late 1990s.
+María José received a B.A. in communications before becoming a well-known and established vocalist during the time when she was part of Kabah, from the mid- to late-1990s.

-Her first experience on stage was at age 14 as a dancer in the Spanish Dance Company led by Maria Elena Anaya.
-She remained in the dance company participating with flamenco songs as well.
+Her first experience on stage was at age 14, as a dancer in the Spanish Dance Company led by Maria Elena Anaya.
+She remained in the company participating with flamenco songs as well.

 Career as a solo singer

-During 2007, Maria Jose posed for the cover of MAX magazine, the equivalent of Maxim in the US.
+During 2007, María José posed for the cover of MAX magazine, the equivalent of Maxim in the US.

 She opened for Gwen Stefani's The Sweet Escape Tour in Mexico.
 This part of the tour included concerts in Arena Monterrey in Monterrey and in Palacio de los Deportes in Mexico City.
 She also appeared in the Reventour, a series of concerts in several places in Mexico, both as a singer and as a host.

-In late July, she was part of an American tour with LU and Motel and announced the release of her first album in August in the United States, which she promoted extensively.
+In late July, she was part of an American tour with Lu and Motel and announced the release of her first album in August in the United States, which she promoted extensively.
 She was also invited to participate in Hoy No Me Puedo Levantar, the Mexican musical based on the career and songs of the Spanish pop group Mecano.

 She was nominated for Best New Artist in the Premios Oye!, the Mexican equivalent of the Grammys.
 She participated in El Show de los Sueños from September 30 to October 19, 2008, finishing in fourth place.
 In the first show, along with her counterpart Thalía, she sang "Tocando Fondo".
 In the following show the two sang "Te Aprovechas".
 In the third show they sang "No me quedas mas" and in the fourth show they sang "Quererte a ti".
 In the fifth show "Amores Extranos" followed by the sixth show with "Amiga Mia".

-On February 6, 2010, a member of the San Francisco Board of Supervisors proclaimed February 6 as "Maria Jose Day" during her club performance in the city.
+On February 6, 2010, a member of the San Francisco Board of Supervisors proclaimed February 6 as "María José Day" during her club performance in the city.